+Care 4 Kids

-Care 4 Kids:Care 4 Kids provides funding to low and moderate income families who are enrolled on a part time or full time basis.
-Care 4 Kids is a partnership working with the Center and the Department of Social Services to provide this assistance.
+Care 4 Kids provides funding to low and moderate income families who are enrolled on a part time or full time basis.
+Care 4 Kids is a partnership working with the Center and the Office of Early Childhood to provide this assistance.
 Families wishing to apply for this Program may obtain an application in our Office.
-Our Office Staff is available to provide assistance in completing the application process and forwarding completed applications to Care 4 Kids.
+Our Office Staff are available to provide assistance in completing the application process and forwarding completed applications to Care 4 Kids.
 Care 4 Kids will review the applications and determine the family’s level of eligibility and the amount Parents will be responsible to pay to the Center.
 Once Care 4 Kids accepts a family into the program, their portion of assistance payments is sent directly to the Center.
+Parents are responsible for paying the full tuition rate until a certificate is awarded.
+A refund will be issued if there is an overpayment on the account.

 **The Winsted Area Child Care Center, Inc., reserves the right to change tuition rates.
 Parents will receive at least 30-day written notification of any changes. **